How to Pass HSK 6: Strategies for Mastering the Exam

 What is the HSK?

-The HSK is an international, standardized test used to assess non-native speakers’ proficiency in Mandarin Chinese.
+The HSK is an international, standardized test that assesses non-native speakers' proficiency in Mandarin Chinese.

-Authorized by The Centre for Language Education and Cooperation, formerly known as Hanban, the exam was first developed by the Beijing Language and Culture University in the 1980s.
+Authorized by the Centre for Language Education and Cooperation (formerly known as Hanban), the exam was first developed by Beijing Language and Culture University in the 1980s.
 It became an official national standardized test in 1992.

 If you are looking for a linear course that you can follow to gradually build up your Chinese vocabulary and track your progress, then the HSK series is for you.